Sean Ryan (tight end)

-Early years
+Early life

 Ryan attended St. Joseph's Collegiate Institute, where he played defensive end.
 He was a three-time all-league and all-city selection.
 He was named to the All-state team as a senior.
 He also practiced basketball and lacrosse.
 After his senior season he enrolled at Worcester Academy to improve his academic grades.

 He accepted a football scholarship from Boston College.
 As a redshirt freshman.
 He appeared in 11 games, with 7 starts including the Aloha Bowl at defensive end, posting 29 tackles (3 for loss) and one sack.

 As a sophomore, he was converted into a tight end and became a regular starter, registering 17 receptions (fifth on the team), 223 yards and 3 touchdowns.
 As a junior, he tallied 23 receptions, 280 yards, 3 touchdowns and 10 special teams tackles (led the team).
 He was called the "most competitive player in the Big East" by USA Today, excelling in blocking and receiving second-team All-Big East honors.